PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 the focused Conv-affine/activation, terminal convergence/orchestration, and
 architecture gate is `322 passed in 19.48s`.

+The third and final direct Conv MUL/ADD affine fold now retains its four-counter result after the shared NDHWC-gate/cost-volume scope.
+The exact owner arguments, both surrounding state-scope boundaries, and all three production occurrences remain fixed; no result consumer or additional graph work was introduced.

+This checkpoint extends the expanded related gate to `1557 passed in 32.00s`;
+the focused Conv-affine, NDHWC/cost-volume, pass-efficiency, terminal- orchestration, and architecture gate is `373 passed in 18.53s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.